-Sting operation recovered Judy Garland’s stolen ruby slippers from Wizard Of Oz
+'There's no place like home' for the stolen ruby slippers from The Wizard of Oz

 Rhys Thomas, author of The Ruby Slippers Of Oz, called the slippers “the Holy Grail of Hollywood memorabilia”.

-“They are maybe the most iconic cinematic prop or costume in movie history, and in fact, in cultural history,” he said.
+He added: “They are maybe the most iconic cinematic prop or costume in movie history, and in fact, in cultural history,

 “They are a cultural icon.”